Prathamm-sahu/probo-v2/README.md

 5. Redis Response Pub/Sub → WebSocket Server:
    The WebSocket server also listens to the Redis response pub/sub.
 When an updated orderbook is available, it broadcasts the orderbook of that particular stock symbol to all connected WebSocket clients.

+Revision
+1. Types of realtionships in prisma
+   a.
+Recursive relation
+   b. many-many realtion - See how harkirat optimized it in metaverse porject
+   c.
+Chat realtion